integrated-land-simulator/model_description/manual/ils_coupling_manual_ver3.0.md

 Intpl_map_size represents the number of grid points included in the mapping table.
 Map_file_name is a file name of mapping table.
 Coef_file_name is a file name of interpolation coefficients.
+These files are assumed to be recorded in "big endian".
+But in the case of Python APP coupling compiled by GNU compiler, Python APP cannot handle big endian file.
+Therefore, in this case, user must set "endian_conv = .true." to convert the endian internally.

 *Elements of nam_ici section (component and grid setting)*